The literature on rock climbing is plentiful nowadays! The subject matter on the topic, brimming with exciting tips and ideas are easily available.

 Getting to the National Park can be done in a variety of ways.
 The best time to visit Yosemite is during the spring and fall months.
 Therefore, be wary of high traffic during these times.

 - BUS: Yosemite Area Regional Transit (YARTS).
 This is the recommended method to travel to Yosemite National Park.

 - CAR: Via Highways CA 41, 120, and 140.
 You don’t want to be bored by the details, so check out this site for more specific information.
 Parking is free within the park; however, it is limited.

 Whether you like bouldering?
 Rock climbing?
 Multi-pitch climbing?
 Free climbing?

 It is all at your disposal.
 You can camp under the stars and be dazzled by the waterfalls, trees, rivers, and blue skies of Yosemite National Park.
-It is a dream for many mountain climbers to go.
+It is a dream destination in the USA for many mountain climbers to go.
 Be amazed by what our beautiful mother Earth has to offer!